TheCalculatorsHub

 Accuracy and Limitations

-The calculator does not account for the growth phase or phenotypic state of the target organism, which can substantially affect resistance.
-Biofilm-associated bacteria can require 100 to 1,000 times the disinfectant concentration needed to kill the same organism in suspension, meaning a validated suspension test log reduction will not predict performance against a surface biofilm.
-For surface and medical device disinfection, always use validated test methods such as ASTM E2197 for quantitative disk carrier testing, as referenced in the NCBI antimicrobial efficacy review.
-Suspension tests alone are insufficient for device or surface label claims.
+This calculator is mathematically exact for the values entered.
+Practical accuracy depends on CFU enumeration precision, standard plate count methods carry a coefficient of variation of 10 to 30 percent even under controlled conditions, and the assay's detection limit sets a lower bound on the final count measurable.
+If final count is zero, log reduction is technically undefined but reported as a greater-than value, log10(N0 / detection limit).
+This calculator does not account for the growth phase or phenotypic state of the target organism, which can substantially affect resistance, biofilm-associated bacteria can require 100 to 1,000 times the disinfectant concentration needed to kill the same organism in suspension, meaning a validated suspension test log reduction will not predict performance against a surface biofilm.
+For surface and medical device disinfection, always use validated test methods such as ASTM E2197.

 Frequently Asked Questions